I0re/Automated-Web-Scraper-Media-Downloader/README.md

 - **Downloads movies and series**: Users can input a movie or series title, and the script will navigate to the corresponding page on fmovies.co, initiate the download process, and handle the necessary interactions to download the content.
 - **Flexible choice selection**: Users can choose from the search results which movie or series they want to download.
 - **Supports both movies and series**: The script allows users to search for and download both movies and series, with plans to implement series functionality in future updates.

-## Demo

-DEMO VID HERE

-Press the image to watch the demo video.

 ## Installation